 About Author: Jonah Andersson is a Filipina-Swedish Senior Software Engineer who codes full-stack system development in C# .NET and works with DevOps and Cloud Infrastructure Engineering in Azure.

-Microsoft MVP for Azure, a Certified Azure Developer and DevOps Engineer, Microsoft Certified Trainer, Public Speaker, and Tech Mentor.
+She is a Microsoft MVP for Azure, a Certified Azure Developer and DevOps Engineer, Microsoft Certified Trainer, Public Speaker, and Tech Mentor.
 She is also the author of the O’Reilly Media Book, “Learning Microsoft Azure: Cloud Computing and Development Fundamentals,” and the Founder & Community Leader of Azure User Group Sweden.

 Jonah is passionate about learning, developing, and sharing knowledge about Microsoft Azure cloud technologies.
 She is advocating gender equality and diversity in the tech industry through mentorship and by being a role model.
 She also loves creative technical writing and shares her experience.